-Gender differences in the willingness to compete are identified as one potential source for the gap in labor market outcomes.
+Gender differences in the willingness to compete are one source for the gap in labor market outcomes.

-Empirical evidence indicates that attitudes towards competition are formed early and turn out to be remarkably persistent.
+Empirical evidence indicates that attitudes toward competition are formed early and turn out to be remarkably persistent.

 In some instances (e.g. valuation of job characteristics), women might consciously choose to be less competitive, which does not reward direct intervention, per se.